Gary J. Glazer papers

 Scope and Contents

-The Gary J. Glazer papers (1964-1967; 2.4 cubic feet) document Gary J. Glazer’s student life at Purdue from 1964 to 1967.
+The Gary J. Glazer papers document Gary J. Glazer’s student life at Purdue from 1964 to 1967.
 He was active in the Owen Hall Hussar Club and most of the collection relates to his activities with this club.
 There are also materials related to the Purdue Boilermaker football team playing in the 1967 Rose Bowl.
 Types of materials include printed materials, photographs, ephemera including pins and patches, cords, caps, and plaques.
 Purdue traditions are documented here, such as the Senior Cords and the Freshman pot (beanie type hat).

 - 1964 - 1967